-Once you’re ready, follow these tips to apply a face mask properly:
+Once you’re ready, follow these skin care tips to apply a face mask properly:

 1. Apply Mask Evenly

 It may be tempting to slather on an inch-thick layer of product, but more isn’t necessarily better.
 A quarter-sized amount is plenty to achieve the right results.
 Natalie advises evenly applying this amount in a “pantyhose-thin” layer over the entire face.
 Pro tip: Use facial massage techniques to amp up the benefits of this part of your routine!

 Remember, Eminence Organics face masks contain concentrated amounts of beneficial vitamins and nutrients.
 We recommend adding two to three drops of water to your product and warming it between your hands before massaging it into your face -— especially if the product is gel-based.
 This will allow for more slip, easier application and (bonus!) less product waste.

 2. Remember To Include Your Neck & Décolleté

 That quarter-sized amount is just enough to also include your neck and décolletage.
 These areas take on the visible signs of age much earlier than the face due to their exposure to environmental stress — and they’re easily forgotten in a skin care routine.
 Pay these areas a bit of extra attention by including them in your face mask application.

 3. Leave On For 5 - 10 Minutes

 4. Remove Gently With A Damp Cloth

 Don’t undo the benefits of your face mask by aggressively scrubbing it off.
 Instead, be delicate with your complexion.
 Use lukewarm water to gently remove the mask from your face.
 If you choose to use a washcloth, ensure it’s clean and has soft fibres that won’t irritate your skin.

 Watch this video for a step-by-step guide for how to apply a face mask: